 Starting something new means that you're passionate about your vision.
 But at the same time, they tell you that you have to be ready to pivot.
 And pivot, sometimes, means that maybe you have to compromise or adapt to something that you're not that passionate about.
 But hey, you did this to win, right?

-One of the reasons I chose to be an entrepreneur is because of the freedom.
+One of the reasons I chose to be an entrepreneur is the freedom.
 The freedom to envision and build things.
 I'm sure that other people will have a different set of priorities.
 And that's the wonderful thing about entrepreneurship.
 You get to pave your own path.
 You get to travel your own journey.

 All these clichés certainly compress a lot of wisdom, and although I have an aversion to buzzwords, I always try to unpack them and find the essence of them.
 There's so much knowledge out there, and I want to be open, to learn and enrich myself and my philosophy.
 But at the same time, I refuse to follow "orders".